 Watauga is a tiny city located in the state of Tennessee.
 With a population of 360 people and just one neighborhood, Watauga is the 354th largest community in Tennessee.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Watauga is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Watauga is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Watauga is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Watauga who work in maintenance occupations (20.51%), management occupations (12.39%), and office and administrative support (8.97%).

-Watauga is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Watauga does not have a public transit system used by locals to get to and from work.

 The overall education level of Watauga is somewhat higher than in the average US city of 21.84%: 26.68% of adults 25 and older in the city have at least a bachelor's degree.